pa-nic/vidu/README.md

-<p align="center">DEPRECATED</p>

 > [!WARNING]
-> Fauna is shutting down (May 30, 2025) and NETLIFY has declared its identity service as deprecated.
+> DEPRECATTION WARNING: Fauna is shutting down (May 30, 2025) and NETLIFY has declared its identity service as deprecated.
 Therefor, this project is abandoned and I encourage you to switch to one of the (freely) available analytics solutions out there.

+> [!TIP]
+> Check out [Vidu-Mini](https://github.com/pa-nic/vidu).
+A minimal version of Vidu, making use of Netlify Blobs as data store.

 <p align="center"><img src="./src/lib/images/logo.png" width="100"></p>